Trekking in Nepal in December

 2016 Manaslu circuit in December.

 We operated a trek to Langtang – Gosainkunda in December/January 2016-2017

 2017 Gokyo Lakes and Everest Base camp in December 2017.

-2018, 2019 We did the Everest base camp trek with Singaporeans during December.
+2018, 2019 We did the Everest base camp trek with Singaporeans in December.

 We did Family Annapurna Trek during December at the lower altitude.

 When we did the Annapurna circuit trek with Tilicho Lake in January 2018, we met tourists and locals who misinformed some trekkers.
-Locals told them that the higher villages and the Thorung La 5416m pass were utterly covered in deep snow.
-The people who said these are highly likely to have done very little or next to no trekking experience themselves.
+Locals told them that the higher villages and the Thorung La 5416m pass were covered in deep snow.
+The people who said these will likely have done very little or no trekking experience.

 December 2018 – The first two days of the month were clear, with clouds forming in the afternoons.
-The next eight days were clear for short periods and clouded over in East Nepal.
+The following eight days were clear for short periods and clouded over in East Nepal.
 There was some snowfall in the Western part of Nepal.
 The weather improved from the second week of the month.
-Light snowfall took place in areas above 3500 meters in the middle of the month on the 13th.
-It snowed lightly on 17th,18th 27th in the Eastern Himalayas of Nepal, Sikkim, and Bhutan.
+Light snowfall occurred in areas above 3500 meters in the middle of the month on the 13th.
+It snowed lightly on the 17th and 18th, and 27th in the Eastern Himalayas of Nepal, Sikkim, and Bhutan.